 The High Wall is a video projection project curated by Britta Johnson and D.K.
-Pan (as of Fall 2017) that happens approximately 3 times per year in conjunction with Inscape’s Open Studios.
+Pan that happens approximately 3 times per year in conjunction with Inscape’s Open Studios.
 Located on the south-west exterior of the Inscape building, projections are best viewed after dark from the porches or parking lots of the Inscape building, the PFI Parking lot, and both north- and south- bound light rail trains, as well as all levels of the CenturyLink Field parking lot.

 Members of the public are welcome to a reception on the second floor south porch of the building during its Open Studios events as darkness falls.

 November 30 – December 3, 2017: C. Davida Ingram’s video When I Rub the Dead Skin of the Thing against Me I find I am Soft, Brown, and Human, 2017

 August 3 – 6, 2017: Klara Glosova’s video Watching the Green Grass Grow, 2011